vinhnx/twit-buddy/README.md

 # Twit Buddy

 ## Overview
-Twitter following check, whether if you two are following each other or who does and who does not.
+A simpple app to check following status, & to check whether if you two are following each other or who does and who does not.

 ![Twit Buddy](http://imgur.com/RuL3Y.png)